- Coronavirus (COVID-19)

-If you have any questions about this, please do get in touch by email email@example.com.
+If you have any questions about this, please email us at: email@example.com.

 We know many business operations are impacted by Covid-19 and your waste collection requirements may now be different.
 If you are still operating and receiving a commercial waste collection you will be invoiced as normal.
 If you are not operating or require changes to your contract, please contact us by email on firstname.lastname@example.org and we will get back to you as soon as possible.